SYC gives a voice to SA young people

 Representatives from Student Representative Councils from five schools (two independent and three Government), four University students, several of SYC’s HYPA (Helping Young People Achieve) clients and supported by SYC’s Youth Leadership Team will learn about:

 - Policy and service delivery in the public sector

 - Enhanced interpersonal and communication skills

 - Specialist knowledge of key policy areas that impact young South Australians and;

 - Increased understanding of how not-for-profits, Government and policy interact

 The schools who will be represented in the working group are Craigmore High School, Norwood Morialta High School, Pulteney Grammar School, Roma Mitchell Secondary College and Scotch College SA.

-They will meet for the first time on Wednesday 20, September, and on a regular basis thereafter to complete four sessions.
+They will meet on a regular basis to complete a total of four sessions.
 After learning the basics about Government and public policy, they will examine current issues and challenges facing young South Australians.

 By November, the group will have agreed upon campaign goals and key messages with an opportunity to be involved in a public forum presenting to major party representatives in February 2018.

 Leilani Adams, a HYPA Bolt participant is excited to be involved in the project where he/she hopes to gain a deeper understanding of key policy areas that impact South Australians, “The IMPACT Project really appeals to me because, as a young person I have both opinions and beliefs about my own and my generations’ future and strongly feel it is important that they are heard and taken seriously by decision makers.
 It is vitally important that I try and make a difference, for my voice to be heard.”